 - Pulmicort Flexhaler, a dry powder inhaler for people aged 6 years and older

 - Pulmicort Respules, a liquid suspension used with a jet nebulizer for children between the ages of 12 months and 8 years old.
 A nebulizer turns liquid medicine into a fine mist that your child inhales.

-Do not take Pulmicort if you are having an asthma attack.
-It does not work quickly enough.
-Use a rescue inhaler (short-acting beta agonist) instead.
+Do not take Pulmicort by itself if you are having an asthma attack, because it does not work quickly enough.
+You should use a rescue inhaler instead.1,2